ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ca.md

 ---
 title: "Getting started with a Web Hosting plan"
 excerpt: "Find out how to build your website and to set up your email addresses"
-updated: 2023-12-12
+updated: 2023-12-15
 ---

 ## Objective

 This guide is designed for customers who have just purchased a Web Hosting plan to build and host a website.
 With your Web Hosting plan, you can set up a website using a turn-key solution (WordPress, PrestaShop), or develop your own platform on permanently available servers.
 This guide will help you get started with building your website.
 Thank you for choosing OVHcloud.

-**Find out how to build your website and to set up your email addresses.**
+**This guide explains how to build your website and to set up your email addresses.**

 ## Requirements

-- You must have an [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ca/web-hosting/).
+- You have ordered an [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ca/web-hosting/){.external}.
-- You must have received an email confirming that your Web Hosting plan has been set up.
+- You have received an email confirming that your Web Hosting plan has been set up.
-- You must have a [domain name](https://www.ovhcloud.com/en-ca/domains/) that can be used to access your website.
+- You have a [domain name](https://www.ovhcloud.com/en-ca/domains/){.external} that can be used to access your website.
-- You must be logged in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.
+- You have access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca).

 ## Instructions